No Recourse to Public Funds (NRPF): Complete Guide 2026

 - You have no other means of support.

 - There has been a change in circumstances since your visa was granted (such as job loss, relationship breakdown, or illness).
+If your visa is expiring, you may also need to consider Section 3C leave while your application is pending.

 Applications are made online through GOV.UK.
 Processing times vary, but urgent cases may be fast-tracked.
 If approved, you can access benefits while remaining on your current visa.
 See our NRPF spouse visa guide for specific advice for spouse visa holders.